18 Amazing THings to do in Bulgaria

 For another refreshing start to a meal, especially on a hot day, try tarator; a cold yoghurt soup made up of cucumbers, dill, garlic, olive oil and sometimes walnuts.

-Main meals tend to consist of Kebapche, or kebabs, which are grilled meat with spices.
+Main meals often consist of Kebapche, or kebabs, which are grilled meat with spices.
 Meshana Skara is also common; mixed grill typically including kebapche, kufte (a bit like meatballs) and a pork skewer similar to souvlaki).

 Walk Down Vitosha Boulevard